SeriouslyInc/tylertate/blog/_posts/2015-01-16-the-case-for-a-coffee-marketplace.markdown

 > Americans spend $5 Billion on gourmet coffee to brew at home.

 ## Case closed?
 The bottom line is that there are a lot of people spending a lot of money on a lot of specialty coffee.
-And while consumer attitudes are shifting towards artisanal, socially responsible coffees, there remains significant friction separating consciencious consumers from small, boutique roasters.
+And while consumer attitudes are shifting towards artisanal, socially responsible coffees, there remains significant friction separating conscientious consumers from small, boutique roasters.

 That is about to change.